kaseyhagi/template/essays/ui_frameworks.md

 <input type="text" placeholder="Search..."><button type="button">Search</button>

-Here's your basic HTML input with a button.
-Looks quite outdated, doesn't it.
-We need to keep up with the rest of the web, and that doesn't mean adding modifications to your stylesheet.
-It means using a framework like Semantic UI.
-Using about just as much HTML would bring your site into this century.
 <div class="ui action input">
   <input type="text" placeholder="Search...">
   <button class="ui button">Search</button>
 </div>

+Here are two examples of a search bar.
+Can you tell which is made with Semantic UI and which is with raw HTML?
+Of course you can.
+The first looks quite outdated, doesn't it?
+We need to keep up with the rest of the web, and that doesn't mean adding multiple modifications to your stylesheet.
+It means using a framework like Semantic UI.
+With Semantic UI, using about just as much HTML would bring your site into this century.

 <!--WHAT ARE UI FRAMEWORKS? -->
 <!--WHY DO WE USE THEM? -->